 As search engines continue to become increasingly crowded with AI-generated content, establishing credibility, authority, and expertise online has never been more important.
-For years, Help A Reporter Out (HARO) has been an incredibly valuable tool for businesses, brands, and individuals to not only establish a credible presence through major publications but also to score some quality backlinks for their websites (learn more about why link building is important).
+For years, Help A Reporter Out (HARO) was an incredibly valuable tool for businesses, brands, and individuals to not only establish a credible presence through major publications but also to score some quality backlinks for their websites (learn more about why link building is important).

 Luckily, HARO isn’t the only option when it comes to linking up with reporters and being included in a story.